jamleston/telecom-project/README.md

     - Gradient Boosting was chosen for its ability to capture complex patterns and deliver high precision and recall, making it ideal for real-world applications.

 **Deployment:**
+- **Dockerized Model**:
-- Dockerized model for ease of deployment and reproducibility.
+    - The project includes a Dockerized environment for easy deployment and reproducibility across different systems.
+- **Streamlit App**:
+    - A Streamlit web application is integrated into the project to provide an interactive interface for churn prediction.

 ## Technologies Used